Wagner, Richard

 GRAVE LOCATION Bayreuth, Bayern: Villa 'Wahnfried' (in the garden)

-Wagner tried to find himself a place in the world of opera in Paris (1839-1842).
-Although he became friendly with the great Meyerbeer he failed and almost starved to death from poverty.
+After Wagner was engaged as music director in Riga Minna reutned to him in October 1837.
+But again he spent too much money and they had to to flee from his creditors in 1839.
+They travelled to London and then to Paris, where Wagner to find himself a place as a composer in the world of opera between 1839 and 1842.
+Although he became friendly with the great Meyerbeer he failed and he and Minna almost starved to death from poverty.
 Even so he finished his opera "Rienzi" and when it was performed in Dresden on October 20th, 1842 (with Wilhelmine Schröder-Devrient singing) it was an overnight success.
 In 1843 it was followed by "Der Fliegende Hollander" ("The Flying Dutchman") and in that same year he was appointed Kapellmeister in Dresden.

 Although Wagner had a stable income now, his debts rose to enormous heights because he continued to live far beyond his means.
 In his Dresden years he completed "Tannhäuser" (first performed on 19 Oct 1845) and "Lohengrin".
 The latter was rejected by the opera in Dresden and was first staged in Weimar in 1850.
 In 1848 he supported the revolution that was rising in Saxony.
 The revolution failed and where people like Bakunin were captured, Wagner managed to flee to Jena, to his friend Franz Liszt who had supported his work from an early stage.
 He had first met Liszt in 1841 in Paris.
 Wagner initially was little interested in Liszt's compositions, but at a certain point he realized that there was much depth in them.
 From that point the men were always eager to hear each other's compositions, even when their friendship became clouded by the constant demands of Wagner and by his affair with Liszt's daughter Cosima.